Comment on page

 Authorization

-.
-Pagination data is specified using Web Linking and the HTTP Link
+A Catalog Service may paginate the results of a Catalog Request Message.
+Pagination data must be specified using Web Linking and the HTTP Link

 header.
 The Link